Port of Seattle Commissioner Felleman violated ethics code, board finds

 Port of Seattle Commissioner Fred Felleman violated the Port’s code of ethics by using his position to gain special privileges or exemptions with a nonprofit, the Port Board of Ethics found.

-According to board findings, Felleman tried using his commissioner status to get involved in the leadership of nonprofit Washington Maritime Blue’s Quiet Sound Program.
+According to board findings, Felleman tried using his commissioner status to get involved in the leadership of nonprofit Washington Maritime Blue’s Quiet Sound program.

 Quiet Sound, partly funded by the Port, seeks to reduce the underwater noise impact of large vessels on southern resident orcas.
 The program’s procedures say nontribal elected officials can’t join its leadership committee.